 We encourage you to pick classes that sound interesting to you, which will help you explore major options.
 It’s also important to keep in mind prerequisites for the majors you’re considering.
 We recommend you make an appointment with your academic advisor to help make sure you’re staying on track.

-Where can I go for information about the majors at UW-Madison?
+Where can I get information about UW-Madison majors?

 Check out the Guide which contains information about every major at UW-Madison.